hoangton/smartcash/wallets/nodeclient/advanced.rst

 HD Wallets
 ==========

-Since version v1.2.3, SmartCash Node Client has included an implementation of BIP39/BIP44 compatible hierarchical deterministic (HD) key generation.
+Since version v1.2.3, SmartCash NodeClient has included an implementation of BIP39/BIP44 compatible hierarchical deterministic (HD) key generation.
-This functionality is only available from the command line by specifying the ``usehd`` option when starting SmartCash Node Client for the first time.
+This functionality is only available from the command line by specifying the ``usehd`` option when starting SmartCash NodeClient for the first time.
 Use this function with care, since the mnemonic seed and keys will be stored in plain text until you specify a wallet passphrase.
 Note that the wallet passphrase is different to the mnemonic passphrase, which is